Patton Kizzire betting profile: Sony Open in Hawaii - PGA TOUR

 Kizzire's recent performances

-- Kizzire's best finish over his last ten appearances came at the World Wide Technology Championship, where he finished tied for 31st with a score of 16-under.
+- Kizzire had his best finish at the World Wide Technology Championship, where he finished tied for 31st with a score of 16-under.

 - Kizzire has an average of -0.434 Strokes Gained: Off-the-Tee in his past five tournaments.